-Mr. Zeto stated that the federal credits is an annual figure and the full figure needs to be taken into account because the state credit applications could be put at a disadvantage against federal.
-Furthermore, he stated that since state credit applications are competing with the same projects that are federal only, there might be a "dampening effect."
+Mr. Zeto stated that the federal credits is an annual figure and the full figure needs to be taken into account because the state credit applications could be put at a disadvantage against those requesting only federal credits.
+Furthermore, he stated that since state credit applications are competing with the same projects that are federal only, there would need to be a "dampening effect" on the state credit.

-Ms. Boatman-Patterson stated that on existing state tax credit programs, "you have to fully utilize all of your federal credits before you can draw down on any of the state credits," so, she asked how to ensure that developers draw down on their federal state credits to ensure that state resources are used efficiently.
+Ms. Boatman-Patterson stated that on existing federal tax credit programs, "you have to fully utilize all of your federal credits before you can draw down on any of the state credits," so, she asked how to ensure that developers draw down on their federal state credits to ensure that state resources are used efficiently.

-Mr. Zeto stated that on the 9% side under certain cases, there is a requirement where basis are maximized to access the federal credit, with exceptions.
+Mr. Zeto stated that on the 9% side under certain cases, there is a requirement where basis is required to be maximized with federal credit in order to access the state credit, with exceptions.